Xfce: Xfce Terminal

 A terminal emulator is provided as part of the Xfce project, but it can be used in other X Window System environments as well.
 It supports tabs, customizable key bindings, colors, and window sizes.
 It was designed to replace GNOME Terminal, which depends on the GNOME libraries.
 Like GNOME Terminal, though, it is based on the VTE library.
 Xfce Terminal can be configured to offer a varying background color for each tab.
 It can also be used as a drop-down terminal emulator, similar to Guake or Tilda.

-Xfwm
+xfwm

-Xfwm is a window manager, supporting custom themes.
+xfwm is Xfce's window manager, supporting custom themes.
 Starting with version 4.2, Xfwm integrates its own compositing manager.
-Work on porting Xfwm to Wayland is planned for a future release, presumably 4.22.
+Xfwm is the default window manager for the LXQt desktop environment in Linux distributions like Debian. xfwm uses X11.

+xfwl4 is Xfce's Wayland compositor that has been in development since January 2026.
+It is written in Rust.